 Discover the World’s Most Responsibly Sourced Rubies

 Today’s customers care passionately about the planet and human rights.
-Greenland Ruby provides beautiful rubies and pink sapphires that meet and exceed socially conscious shoppers’ expectations.
+Greenland Ruby produces beautiful rubies and pink sapphires to meet and exceed socially conscious shoppers’ expectations.

-The Greenland Ruby mine at Aappaluttoq is located in a drained waterway amidst an icy mountainous landscape surrounded by majestic fjords.
+The Greenland Ruby mine at Aappaluttoq [Ah-puh-lu-tok] is located in a drained waterway amidst an icy mountainous landscape surrounded by majestic fjords.
 We take seriously our commitment to preserving this pristine location.
 When we finish our work here, the waterway will be refilled, all equipment and buildings will be removed, and the site will be fully restored to its natural wilderness.

 What Do Responsibly Sourced Rubies Look Like?
-This.